hybridgroup/artoo-raspi/README.md

 # Artoo Adaptor For Raspberry Pi

-This repository contains the Artoo (http://artoo.io/) adaptor for the Raspberry Pi's GPIO.
+This repository contains the Artoo (http://artoo.io/) adaptor for the Raspberry Pi (http://www.raspberrypi.org/) tiny Linux computer's General Purpose Input/Output (GPIO).

 Artoo is a open source micro-framework for robotics using Ruby.